AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher.md

 >
 >See also [AEM (CQ) Dispatcher Security and CDN+Browser Caching](https://www.slideshare.net/andrewmkhoury/dispatcher-caching-aemgemspart2jan2015) and recorded presentation on [Dispatcher Caching](https://experienceleague.adobe.com/en/docs/events/experience-manager-gems-recordings/gems2015/aem-dispatcher-caching-new-features-and-optimizations).

-## Using a Dispatcher with an Author Server {#using-a-dispatcher-with-an-author-server}
+## Use a Dispatcher with an Author server {#using-a-dispatcher-with-an-author-server}

 >[!CAUTION]
 >
 >If you use [AEM with Touch UI](https://experienceleague.adobe.com/en/docs/experience-manager-65/content/implementing/developing/introduction/touch-ui-concepts), do **not** cache author instance content.
-If caching was enabled for the author instance, you must disable it and delete the contents of the cache directory.
+If caching is enabled for the author instance, you must disable it and delete the contents of the cache directory.
 To disable caching, edit the `author_dispatcher.any` file, and modify the `/rule` property of the `/cache` section as follows:

 ```xml
 /rules